guillaumebrunerie/ultimate-js-mode/README.md

 I do want capitalized identifiers to be colored differently than regular variables, though, as they typically represent either React components or namespaces/modules, rarely regular values.

+The general principle about identifiers is that there are three different kind of identifiers: values, types, and special values (capitalized values), and each occurence of an identifier is either a binding/definition/parameter or a usage.
+This means there should be 3×2 different colors for identifier.
+In my current theme, types are green (brighter for binders), special values are blue (brighter for binders), and values are yellow/white for binders/uses.

 Indentation